Connectivity of a Family of Bilateral Agreement Random Graphs: Asymptotically Equivalent Distribution

 \section{Asymptotically Equivalent Distribution}

-In our analysis we will use the abstraction of an infinite urn model.
-The next two lemmas allow us to link the probability of an event in finite permutations space to an event in the infinite urn model.
-In essence, we will show that the appropriate probabilities converge to a negative multinomial distribution.
-Before delving into details, we will consider the set of all permutations with order restrictions over some elements.
-The notation $x\succ y$ states that $x$ appears earlier than $y$ in the permutation.
-We need to work on the set of all permutations with some order restrictions.
-For instance, whenever we say the set of permutations of $\{1,2,3\}$ with order restrictions $\{1\succ 2, 1\succ 3\}$, this narrows down the the set of all $3!=6$ permutations to $\{(1,2,3),(1,3,2)\}$.
+In our analysis, we will use the abstraction of an infinite urn model.
+The following two lemmas enable us to connect the probability of an event in the finite permutations space to an event in the infinite urn model.
+In essence, we will show that the appropriate probabilities converge to a binomial distribution in Lemma \ref{common-lem1} and a negative multinomial distribution in Lemma \ref{common-lem2}.
+Before delving into details, we will consider the set of all permutations with order restrictions on some elements.
+The notation $x\succ y$ denotes that $x$ appears earlier than $y$ in the permutations.
+These simple orders can be combined using AND and OR to create more complex order restrictions on the permutation.
+For instance, when we refer to the set of permutations of $\{1,2,3\}$ with order restrictions $1\succ 2 \text{ AND } 1\succ 3$, this narrows down the set of all $3!=6$ permutations to just $\{(1,2,3),(1,3,2)\}$.
+If we instead use the restriction $1\succ 2 \text{ OR } 1\succ 3$, the resulting set of permutations is $\{(1,2,3),(1,3,2),(2,1,3),(3,1,2)\}$.